Easily store, organize, search, share and publish all of your digital assets with our new Library.

 You'll see two main headers on the left hand side: Media Collections and Source Media.

 Media Collections is where you will store and organize all of your assets.
 This is great for personal storage as well as content for clients.
 You can add straight to your Media Library or create individual collections.

 Collections are basically folders that you can organize and separate your assets.
 To create a new collection, click Media Collections to expand the view and then click Create a Collection.

 Name your collection and then click the blue Add Collection.
 You will now see your new collection under the Media Collections header.
-Clicking on the collection name will also allow you to rename it at any time.
+Double clicking on the collection name will allow you to rename it at any time.

 To add content to a specific collection, click on the collection and click Add Assets in the top right corner.
 Note that during our beta trial, we are only supporting images, but will also support GIFs and videos soon.

 Similarly to uploading your content to Sked, you can add assets to your collections straight from your computer.
 Browse for the content you're looking for or drag and drop to upload.

 You can upload multiple images at the same time.
 There is no limit but we suggest no more than 30 at a time.
 Then click the green Save button in the bottom right corner.

 A success message will appear telling you that your assets have been added to the collection.